TARGET CORPORATION (NYSE: TGT) - GuruFocus.com

 Did you lose money on investments in Target?
 If so, please visit Target Corporation Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, April 17, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Target Corporation ("Target" or the "Company") (NYSE: TGT) between August 18, 2021 and May 17, 2022, inclusive (the "Class Period").
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Target Corporation (“Target” or the “Company”) (: TGT) between August 18, 2021 and May 17, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the District of Minnesota and alleges violations of the Securities Exchange Act of 1934.

 Target is a major retailer of five “core” product categories - apparel, food and beverage, essentials and beauty, home, and hardlines.
 These categories encompass a wide range of merchandise, such as school supplies, furniture, sporting equipment, and televisions.
 About one third of the products sold by Target are exclusive to the Company through private labels or owned brands.